© John Wiley & Sons Ltd

 Authors of submitted articles are asked to consider the criticisms, suggestions and corrections of the referees and Section Editor(s) and where possible, to address them.
 The Section Editor(s) will mediate any conflicting reviews.

-If the author disagrees with the reviews, they are entitled to set forth their views and justifications.
-However, the Section Editor is entitled to decline publication if they feel the review criticisms have not been sufficiently addressed.
+If the author disagrees with the reviews, he or she is entitled to set forth their views and justifications.
+However, the Section Editor is entitled to decline publication if he or she feels the review criticisms have not been sufficiently addressed.
 The decision of the Section Editor(s) is final.
 An invitation to contribute an article does not guarantee acceptance.

 How long to publication?

 Once accepted, your article will be sent to the copyeditor.
 You will then receive your PDF proof via email.
 At this stage you should be correcting minor errors only.
-Corrections will usually be communicated by email to the Production Editor.
-However, you will receive specific instructions with your PDF proof.
-If you need to make extensive corrections to the proof then please print out the PDF file and mark it up in black or blue ink.
-The corrected proofs should then be sent by post to the Production Editor.
+You will receive specific instructions with your PDF proof.

 Once your article has been published, you will be sent a PDF version of your article via email, which you are free to distribute to your colleagues and students as you wish, as long as it is for standard, recognised academic purposes.
 Selling copies of the article is not permitted.